 Shuttles don’t pick up passengers at the side of the road.
 They drive a designated route and they also have a list with the names of their passengers and the hostels where they need to be picked up.

 If you need to take care of transportation from one place to the next, ask at your hostel.
 They have loads of contacts for doing so.
 They will make a phone call and book a spot for you.

 Distance covered by shuttles

 Shuttles cover all kinds of distances.
-Usually, they’re used for transportation between cities.
+Usually they’re used for transportation in between cities.
 They do have a funny way of operating and I have wondered many times why the drivers make stuff so complicated.

 The system does work very well and there is probably a good reason why they do it the way they do.

 Say you want to take a collectivo from Antigua city to Lake Atitlan.
 That’s a simple drive and dozens of travelers travel this route every day.

 A minibus will pick you up at your hostel in Antigua, along with a bunch of other travelers.

 The driver will take you to the edge of town, where you have to wait for half an hour until another minivan shows up, also full of travelers.

 There will be an exchange of travelers and you might need to switch buses already.
 Say goodbye to the good spot on the first bus you were so happy with!